-If you are applying for the part time course, click apply now
+Part Time - If you are applying for this course, click apply now.

-The part time course is ideal for people who are already working in a relevant educational context, such as teaching assistants; vocational teachers; trainers in public and third sector ; lecturers; curriculum designers and policy makers.
+This part-time course is ideal for people who are already working or have worked in a relevant educational context such as teaching assistants, vocational teachers, trainers in public and third sector, lecturers, curriculum designers and policy makers.

-Applicants with previous qualifications and experience in an education context can apply to enter the part time programme at year 5 and can complete in 2 years via blended learning.
+Applicants fitting this criteria can apply to enter the part-time course at year 5 and can complete in two years via blended learning.

 This course is taught via small group work, workshops, lectures, tutorials, computer-based learning, presentations and independent learning.